R3BLcreative/r3bl-cptui/README.md

 ## TODO
 - Need to be able to validate unique tax slug
 - Figure out how to combine add and edit templates into one template
-- Change menu icon options from dashicons to fontawesome